- This event has passed.

 Schooling & The Many Forms Of Learning: Bringing Kids into the Conversation with Lily Oberdorfer

-Presented in July.
-Video recording available by purchasing a ticket below.
+Presented July 2020.
+The video recording is available by purchasing a ticket below.

 As a mother of three very unique adult children, I have been inspired by John Holts Unschooling philosophy.
 As a parent, I sought to encourage child-led learning.
 Witnessing the burgeoning of my children’s soul tasks and observing each of them flourish as happy, independent adults has been an inspiring process.
 My approach has always surrounded the concept of tracking…tracking myself, my partner, and each of my children in order to support emerging ideas that reshape our lives and futures.
 I invited my youngest daughter, Lily, to bring her unique adventure in learning and schooling into this conversation.
 She has graciously accepted…